genieacs/genieacs/docs/environment-variables.rst

   Default: unest

-CWMP_KEEP_ALIVE_TIMEOUT
-  How long (in milliseconds) to maintain an open TCP connection while waiting for the CPE to send the next HTTP request.
-If a CPE takes longer to respond the server will terminate the TCP connection and store the session details temporarily in the DB cache.
-This results in a performance hit.
-Adjust this for better performance if your devices often take longer than 5 seconds to respond.

-  Default: ``5000`` (Node's default)

 NBI_WORKER_PROCESSES
   The number of worker processes to spawn for genieacs-nbi.
 A value of 0 means as many as there are CPU cores available.